Macrotermitinae: Ecology

 Like other termites, Macrotermitinae are soil engineers, mixing their salivary secretions with soil particles to make their strong, hard mounds and galleries.
 Their mounds are some of the largest built by any species of termite, with volumes of thousands of litres and lasting for many decades.
 They are probably the most complex mound colonies of any insect group.
 There are 11 accepted genera in the Macrotermitinae and about 330 species, with the greatest diversity being in Africa.
 About 40 species of Termitomyces have been identified as symbionts.
 In contrast to the fungus-growing ants in the tribe Attini, the Termitomyces often bear fruiting bodies which produce spores, and it is believed that transmission of the fungus to other termites is mainly by horizontal transmission (sibling to sibling) rather than by vertical transmission (mother to daughter).
 Some species are an exception to this, and in all five species of the genus Microtermes tested, the symbiont fungi did not bear sexual fruiting bodies, and transmission was through the maternal route.
 Another exception was the single species Macrotermes bellicosus where again the fungus did not fruit, and where transmission was paternal.

 They have a rather rigid caste system, with little flexibility after the early instar stage.
 They also exhibit complex behavioural activities and their presence in an arid or semi-arid area can be dominant over other termite species.
 As compared to other higher termites however, they show some primitive features and have failed to evolve soil consumption.

-The mound contains galleries and chambers in which the termites grow fungi as endosymbionts.
+The mound contains galleries and chambers in which the termites grow fungi as symbionts.
 The fungi concerned are species of Termitomyces; it is unclear whether one species of termite is always associated with one species of fungus, and it is probable that several species of termite may utilise a single fungal species.
 The worker termites bring plant material such as dried grass, decaying wood and leaf litter, back to the mound.
 This material is chewed up and semi-digested by the termites, fertilised with their faeces and placed in the chambers where it is quickly colonised by the fungus to form a "fungus comb".
 The termites cultivate these fungus gardens, adding more substrate as required, and removing the older parts of the comb for consumption by all members of the colony.

 In addition, some species feed on various types of living and dead plant material including wood, but not on decomposing vegetation; these termites have a similar microbial gut flora to other species of termite.